Aiz2037/orange_hrm_automation_testing/README.md

-This project demonstrates my skill in using Java, Selenium Webdriver and TestNG framework to automate web application testing.

-To run this project, user has to have:
-1) Java
-2) Eclipse
-3) Selenium
-4) TestNG
+This is a project to demonstrate my skills to automate testing of OrangeHRM website using Java and Selenium.
+The program was written to follow POM pattern format.

-In this project, I have developed automated test scripts with key focus on testing the functionalities of OrangeHRM application.
-OrangeHRM Inc. is a HR software company based in Secaucus, New Jersey, best known for its Human resource management system.
-The main page of OrangeHRM contains many user interfaces which allow users to interact the web elements.
+In short, OrangeHRM Inc. is a HR software company based in Secaucus, New Jersey, best known for its Human resource management system.

-In addition, I have created test cases to be automated which also encompass both positive and negative scenarios, to ensure the testing has wider coverage.
-All the test cases are available in details from the excel file named "TestCases" attached in this github folder.
+The main page of OrangeHRM contains many user interfaces which allow users to interact the web elements to perform specific task.
+For this demonstration, I have created few test cases which also encompass both positive and negative scenarios, to be automated.
+Some of the test cases are as below:

+**LoginTest**
+- TC0001: Verify login with valid and invalid credentials.
+- TC0002: Verify able to load login page.
+- TC0003: Verify full flow from login to logout process.
+- TC0004: Verify unable change password error if given invalid current password and invalid confirm password.

+**DashboardTest**
+- TC0001: Verify seven cards in the dashboard page are exist.

+**MyInfoTest**
+-
 The project framework is illustrated as below image.

 <img width="997" height="540" alt="image" src="https://github.com/user-attachments/assets/6f775b3d-c4b3-4dca-a3dd-31bbf17fdfc6" />